 If there is any mold or mildew on the coffee, it will need to be disposed of immediately and not safe to consume.
 You don’t want your coffee to have furry jackets!
 Do not try and scrape the mold off, just throw all the coffee out and thoroughly clean the container if it is reusable.

 Coffee beans tend to lose their flavor after grinding, as their oils evaporate.
 You have a few options here.
 Some people choose only to grind the amount of coffee they want to use, but we aren’t always lucky enough to get just the right amount.

-For those leftover coffee beans or grinds that you don’t want to preserve, you can use them for other household items!
+For those leftover coffee grinds that you don’t want to preserve, you can use them for other household items!
 Coffee can be added to compost or used as a natural fertilizer for your garden and naturally break down.